Loredati-svg/Class-D-Bluetooth-5.0-Stereo-Audio-Amplifier/README.md

 ![License](https://img.shields.io/badge/License-CERN--OHL--P-orange)

-A complete, fully engineered Open-Source Hardware project developed in **KiCad 9.0** for building a high-fidelity **Class-D** stereo audio amplifier featuring an integrated **Bluetooth 5.0 HD** receiver and I2S DAC.
+A complete Open-Source Hardware project developed in **KiCad 9.0** for building a Hi-Fi **Class-D** stereo audio amplifier featuring an integrated **Bluetooth 5.0 HD** receiver and I2S DAC.

-Designed to drive passive speakers (4Ω - 8Ω) with up to **2x50W RMS** output power into a 4Ω load powered by a 24V DC supply.
+Designed to drive passive speakers with up to **2x50W RMS** output power into a 4Ω load powered by a 24V DC supply.

 ---